Ristosano home food and services for dysphagia.

 Dysphagia, oral hygiene as prevention of complications

-he oral cavity is a potential reservoir of pathogens.
-Not thoroughly brushing the teeth, tongue and palate means making it easier for bacteria to pass into the body.
+The oral cavity is a potential reservoir of pathogens.
+Failure to thoroughly clean your teeth, tongue, and palate facilitates the passage of bacteria into the body.

-Oral hygiene care should always be an integral part of one's daily routine, not only for reasons of comfort but especially in terms of safeguarding one's health.
-In fact, the oral cavity, in addition to being the main route to the digestive and respiratory systems, is also a potential reservoir of pathogens (about 300 species of bacteria) that could cause various ailments.
-First and foremost, oral diseases, which, in addition to being a serious cosmetic problem, are a cause of dehydration and malnutrition as well as a risk factor for heart disease, diabetes and stroke.
-Second, poor oral hygiene in dysphagic patients is related to aspiration pneumonias.
-Failure to brush the teeth, tongue, and palate thoroughly means exposing oneself to an overgrowth of bacteria that, by remaining incubated in the oral cavity, are likely to move within the body.
-In fact, such pathogens can make entry along with food, drink or saliva and reach the respiratory tract instead of the esophagus.
+Oral hygiene should always be an integral part of your daily routine, not only for reasons of comfort but above all in terms of safeguarding your health.
+In fact, in addition to being the main route of access to the digestive and respiratory systems, the oral cavity is also a potential reservoir of pathogens (about 300 species of bacteria) that could cause various types of disorders.
+Firstly, oral diseases, which, in addition to being a serious aesthetic problem, cause dehydration and malnutrition and are a risk factor for heart disease, diabetes, and stroke.
+Secondly, poor oral hygiene in dysphagic patients is linked to aspiration pneumonia.
+Failure to thoroughly clean the teeth, tongue, and palate exposes patients to excessive bacterial proliferation, which, remaining in incubation in the oral cavity, is likely to spread throughout the body.
+These pathogens can enter the body along with food, drink, or saliva and reach the respiratory tract instead of the esophagus.

-For the reasons listed, oral hygiene should be one of the fundamental activities for those with dysphagia, especially for those who are unable to provide it independently for both motor and cognitive reasons.
+For the reasons listed above, oral hygiene should be one of the fundamental activities for those suffering from dysphagia, especially for those who are unable to take care of it independently due to motor or cognitive causes.
 However, this is not always the case, and too often oral care is not seen as an integral part of patient care.
-Similar discussion applies to the evaluative investigation of the oral cavity, which often does not occur with the frequency and tools with which it should instead be carried out.
+The same applies to oral cavity assessments, which are often not carried out with the frequency and tools with which they should be performed.

 Categories